ExitValue.ai

 What Is Your Funeral Home Worth?

 Funeral homes are valued on call volume, pre-need backlog, and revenue per call.
-Independent funeral homes sell for 0.8-1.2x revenue or 3-6x SDE.
+Independent funeral homes sell for a revenue-multiple range or an SDE-multiple range.
 Corporate consolidators like SCI and Park Lawn pay EBITDA-based multiples for scale.

 Consolidating